bacalhau-project/bacalhau/integration/flyte/README.md

 ## Examples

-Here's a Hello World workflow submitting a job to Bacalhau.
-Run it with: `pyflyte run my-wf-file.py my_workflow`
+Here's a Hello World workflow submitting a task that runs on Bacalhau.
+For further details regarding the `api_version` and `spec` parameters, please check the [Bacalhau python sdk](../../python/).

+Run it with: `pyflyte run my-wf-file.py my_workflow`.

 ```python
 from flytekit import workflow, kwtypes